artainmo/DevOps/cloud/README.md

 It also supports Speech Marks which encode when a sentence/word starts and ends in the audio stream.
 This is useful for lip-synching animation.

 Amazon Rekognition performs computer vision.
 Its main purpose is object and scene detection.
 Own face collection can be used for Rekognition to identify individuals by their name.
 Else it can perform facial analysis to identify gender, age, emotion, next to celebrity recognition and comparing faces.
 It can also perform image moderation to flag inappropriate images.
 It can extract text within an image.
 Else it can perform video analysis to mark the timeline where an object/individual was detected.
 People pathing it can do too which refers to detecting the path someone follows in a scene over time.<br>
 Images come from S3 or via the API raw image bites can be sent.
 Videos must come from Kinesis Video Streams.
-Lambda can be used to trigger image analysis via Rekognition upon S3 image upload.<br>
+Lambda can be used to trigger image analysis via Rekognition upon S3 image upload.
+Rekognition integrates directly with SNS for notifications.<br>
 Rekognition Custom Labels allows extension of Rekognition's labeling capabilities by providing a small set of labeled images containing labels Rekognition doesn't know yet.

 Amazon Forecast is a time series forecasting service using ML.
 It has 'AutoML' option that chooses best model for time series data.
 It can be used for inventory planning, financial planning, resource planning.<br>